duke-malaria-collaboratory/DiscovR/_episodes/02-r-plotting.md

 ## Color vs. Fill
 _[Back to top](#contents)_

 Okay, let's change our boxplots so that the color corresponds to continent.
-Remeber how to do that?
+Remember how to do that?

 ~~~